Kaushal1122/kaushal-first/README.md

 # kaushal-first
-This is my first Git Repository
+This is my first Git Repository.
-Author - Kaushal
+Author - Kaushal Kumar